 Greetings!
-I am a Full Professor of the department of Computer Science and Engineering at the Texas A&M University (A&M).
+I am a Full Professor of the department of Computer Science and Engineering at the Texas A&M University (A&M), and a Dean’s Research Fellow at the College of Engineering & Texas A&M Engineering Experiment Station.
 Broadly, I work in the areas of computer and network security, and applied cryptography.
 My particular focus is on fundamental, transformative, inter-disciplinary and game changing research, which can go beyond the traditional confines of academic domain and make a positive impact to the lives of end users hopefully relatively quickly.

 I obtained my Ph.D. in Information and Computer Science from UC Irvine.
 I hold an M.S. in Computer Science from UC Santa Barbara, and a Bachelor’s degree in Mathematics and Computing from Indian Institute of Technology, Kharagpur, India.
 Before joining A&M, I was on the faculty of the department of Computer Science at University of Alabama at Birmingham (UAB), and before then, I was on the faculty of the department of Computer Science and Engineering at the New York University Tandon School of Engineering.

-Note for Students: Since I have only recently joined A&M, I am actively looking for exceptionally bright prospective PhD/MS/BS students to join my research group.
+Note for Students: I am actively looking for exceptionally bright prospective PhD/MS/BS students to join my research group.
 If interested, please contact me with your CV.

 - A $550,000 supplement on our ongoing grant NSF Scholarship for Service (SFS) Grant, 2019